bcgov/design-research-guide/docs/research-logistics.md

 ### Sample Screener

-Your location/community:
+- Your location/community:
-Family status:
+- Family status:
-Age of child at autism diagnosis:
+- Age of child at autism diagnosis:
-Current age of child:
+- Current age of child:
-Availability during the week of January 14:
+- Availability during the week of January 14:

 # Scheduling Interviews

-Do not mention specifics of the research such as how many tasks the users need to complete ahead of time.
-The users will feel pressured to complete the tasks in a timebox, rather than focusing on the tasks itself.
+Once participants have been screened and selected, it is important to keep them informed about their participation in the interview process.
+When scheduling an interview, be flexible, but firm when picking a date, time and location to meet.

+**For example:**
+- "We are scheduling interviews in Victoria on Monday, January 13 and Tuesday, January 14 between 8am and 6pm."
+- "We will be in your community next Friday and have availability to meet at 1:30pm or 4pm."
+- "We are happy to host you at our meeting space downtown.
+If you prefer, we could also meet at your home or office."

+Whenver possible, use a participant's preferred method of communication (phone call, email, or text) to contact them when the interview date is set.
+It's also good practice to give them a courtesy reminder a day in advance of the interview.

+**A note for researchers.** While it's tempting to schedule as many interviews as possible in one day, we know from experience this isn't good for anyone.

+Interviews are tiring.
+Interviewing, active listening, observing, and note-taking require a high degree of focus.
+Interviews can be emotionally taxing.
+Depending on your research topic, users may share highly sensitive and emotional stories.
+Giving yourself enough time to process and recover is very important.
+Interviews are hard to predict.

 # Picking Interview Locations